 The EPBC Act provides a legal framework for the protection and management of matters of national environmental significance (MNES).
-MNES include, among other things, World Heritage properties and National Heritage places.
+MNES include, among other things, World Heritage properties, and National Heritage places.

 The EPBC Act also applies to actions that have a significant impact on the environment where the actions affect, or are taken on, Commonwealth land, or are carried out by a Commonwealth agency.
 The EPBC Act adopts a broad definition of the environment that is inclusive of cultural heritage values.
-In particular, the 'environment' is defined to include the social, economic and cultural aspects of ecosystems, natural and physical resources, and the qualities and characteristics of locations, places and areas (s528).
+In particular, the 'environment' is defined to include the social, economic and cultural aspects of ecosystems, natural and physical resources, the qualities and characteristics of locations, places and areas and the heritage values of places.
+The 'heritage value' of a place is defined as including the place's natural and cultural environment having aesthetic, historic, scientific or social significance, or other significance, for current and future generations of Australians (s528).